vuex-orm/vuex-orm/docs/api/model/model.md

   */
   ```

   > **NOTE:** `hydrate` method will not "normalize" the given data.
-It will fill any missing field, but it wouldn't attach correct id value to the foreign field, for example adding `id` value of the user to the `user_id` field of the post, or increment the value specified by `increment` attribute.
+It will fill any missing field, but it wouldn't attach correct id value to the foreign field, for example adding `id` value of the user to the `user_id` field of the post, or increment the value specified by the `uid` attribute.

 ## Instance Methods